Nictiz/Nictiz-tooling-R4-QA/README.md

 ### Installing additional software

-If additional software is needed, for the script, you can simply install this from the script.
-This only needs to be done once; the Docker container is re-used on subsequent runs(so make sure to include a check to see if the software is already installed).
+If additional software is needed for the script, you can simply install this from the script.
+This only needs to be done once; the Docker container is re-used on subsequent runs (so make sure to include a check to see if the software is already installed).

 Note: this is only true for local builds.
-On Github, software will be installed over and over again, but this is also true for the base image.
-In the future, an image based approach using Docker Hub might be more efficient, but that's out of scope for the moment.
+On Github, software will be installed over and over again.
+In the future, an image based approach might be more efficient, but that's out of scope for the moment.